Open Shortcuts and choose Transaction

 Choose Run Immediately so the automation can log expenses without asking for confirmation every time you pay.

-Under Get Started, choose New Blank Automation, tap Add Action, search for WalletPal and select Add new transaction.
+Under Get Started, choose New Blank Automation, tap Add Action, then search for the app you want to use.
+In this example, search for WalletPal and select Add new transaction.

 Connect the transaction name, amount and card name fields to the matching values from the Shortcut input.
-This is the part that makes the automatic expense tracker accurate.
+If you are using Numbers or a spreadsheet, this is where you choose which value goes into each column.

 FAQ